 The Center is a "one-stop" gateway for retirement planning.
-Since 1998, the Administration on Aging has awarded a competitive grant to the Women’s Institute for a Secure Retirement (WISER) for the design, execution and maintenance of the National Education and Resource Center on Women and Retirement Planning.
+Since 1998, the Administration on Aging has awarded a competitive grant to the Women’s Institute for a Secure Retirement (WISER) for the design, execution and maintenance of the National Resource Center on Women and Retirement Planning.
 Download a fact sheet from the AoA about the resource center.
 The Center’s overriding goal is to assist the Aging Network in educating women of all ages about planning for their future financial, health and long-term care needs.

 News in Aging:

 People with Medicare and the Health Insurance Marketplace

 Still not signed up for health care through the Health Insurance Marketplace, established by the Affordable Care Act?
 If you signed-up by December 15, 2014, your coverage started on January 1st.
 If you have not yet signed up, you can still get insurance!
 Enrollment ends February 15, 2015 for 2015 coverage.
 Remember, if you are already covered by Medicare, your coverage will not be affected.
 Read this fact sheet by the Center for Medicare & Medicaid Services to find out more and to protect yourself against Health Insurance Marketplace fraud.

 A Simple Guide to What Everyone Needs to Know About Money & Retirement provides a simple guide to money and retirement.

 Financial Steps for Caregivers: What You Need to Know about Protecting Your Money and Retirement is designed to help you identify financial decisions you may face as a caregiver.

 This decision can affect both your short-term and long-term financial security, including your own retirement.

 WISER/NAPSA Brief: Elder Financial Abuse is designed to help establish effective ways to reduce elder financial abuse.
 Also, check out WISER's Elder Financial Abuse web page for 8 seperate briefs on elder financial abuse.